-You will need to permit access on your systems to 3D Secure API calls (in both UAT and Production).
-(Your Thredd 3DS Project Manager will provide you with details of Thredd IP addresses.)
+You will need to permit access on your systems to Biometric/Out of Band API calls (in both UAT and Production).
+For details of allowed Thredd endpoints and IP addresses, see Authorising Thredd IP Addresses.

-8 Enrolling your cards in 3D Secure
+8 Enroling your cards in 3D Secure

-You can enrol your cards in 3D Secure using either the Thredd 3D Secure Enrolment Web Service (using SOAP) or the Cards API (using REST).
+You can enrol your cards in 3D Secure using either the Thredd 3D Secure Enrolment Thredd API (using SOAP) or the Cards API (using REST).
 Your request must include the Thredd public token and the authentication type to use during authentication for this card (e.g., BIOMETRIC) and the value.
 For OTP SMS, you need to provide the mobile number as the value.
 For the Biometric authentication, the value is for your reference only.
 See Using the Card Enrolment API.

-Note: Thredd also provides an auto-enrolment option, which can be triggered either as a bulk update on all your existing cards not yet enrolled or can be triggered at the time when you create a new card.
+Note: Thredd also provides an auto-enrolment option, which can be triggered either as a bulk update on all your existing cards not yet enroled or can be triggered at the time when you create a new card.
 See Card Auto Enrolment.